ohansemmanuel/advanced-react-patterns-ultrasimplified/README.md

 **Welcome to Advanced React Patterns Ultrasimplified!**

-Here I'll walk you through modern advanced react patterns in an intuitive fashion that models your day-to-day job as a Software Engineer - Pull requests!
+Here, I'll walk you through advanced react component patterns in an intuitive fashion that models your day-to-day job as a Software Engineer - Pull requests!

 ### 🖥 Want to see the demo site? 👉 [advanced-react-patterns-ultrasimplified.netlify.com](https://advanced-react-patterns-ultrasimplified.netlify.com/)

-### 👀 Want to see the udemy course? 👉 [https://www.udemy.com/](https://www.udemy.com/)
+### 👀 Want to see the udemy course? 👉 [https://www.udemy.com/course/the-complete-guide-to-advanced-react-patterns/](https://www.udemy.com/course/the-complete-guide-to-advanced-react-patterns/)

 ---